-Silicon Valley, the home of the innovation, billionaire entrepreneurs, self-driving cars, and some of the world’s most boring architecture.
+Silicon Valley, the home of the innovation, billionaire entrepreneurs, self-driving cars, and arguably some of the world’s most boring architecture.
 When I first visited in 2015, like most people i suppose, I was expecting Silicon Valley to look like something from the Jetsons and that the architecture and buildings would be in sync with the aspirations of the companies that inhabited them.

-The likes of Google, Apple and Facebook have all recently completed new headquarters, each designed by a their own starchitect, but I was more attracted to the contrast between the boring corporate buildings and the exciting things happening inside them.
+The likes of Google, Apple and Facebook have all recently completed new headquarters, each designed by a their own starchitect, but I was more attracted to the contrast between the dull corporate buildings and the exciting things happening inside them.
 And I like a challenge.